compsci201/compsci201.github.io/dna/4-linked-list-methods.md

 assignment: "dna"
 ---
 <p>
-Because LinkStrand implements the IDnaStrand interface, all the methods you are overriding are documented with comments, so you should check there if you are wondering how any methods should work.
-You can also refer to the working methods in SimpleStrand, although they will differ in implementation because they use a StringBuilder instead of a linked list.
+Because <code>LinkStrand</code> implements the <code>IDnaStrand</code> interface, all the methods you are overriding are documented with comments, so you should check there if you are wondering how any methods should work.
+You can also refer to the working methods in <code>SimpleStrand</code>, although they will differ in implementation because they use a StringBuilder instead of a linked list.
 Make sure you correctly implement every method specified in the interface.
 Below are some considerations for you as you begin to code:
 </p>

 <ul>